Press Release

 Where: The demonstrations will take place inside the Koffel Associates Fire Standards Laboratory, Room 3229 of the J.M.
 Patterson Building at 4356 Stadium Drive University of Maryland, College Park, MD 20742, which is located on the corner of Stadium Dr. and Regents Drive.
 To access directions to the building on Google Maps, click here.

-Parking: Upon registration, a validation code will be provided to obtain access to the Regents Drive Garage.
-Special accommodations can be made for those using vehicles that are larger than standard size (such as news vans).
-For alternative options, visit the Transportation Services site.
+Parking: Upon registration, parking instructions will become available for media quests.
+Additionally, special accommodations can be made for those using vehicles that are larger than standard size (such as news vans).

 About the A. James Clark School of Engineering